arif-rachim/yalla/README.md

 └── index.html
 ```

-Composite components are components formed from other small components.
-With composite
-components we can make bigger components with more feature in it.
 To include smaller components in
 composite components, we can use the `<inject>` tag.

 The `<inject>` tag basicly is a dependency injection in Yallajs.
 We can inject a *component or an object*.